Pathology Services at DCH

 Blood Sciences (Biochemistry, Haematology and Hospital Transfusion)

 The Blood Sciences Laboratory is staffed 24hr each day.
-However for significant periods 22:00 – 08:30 Mon - Fri and 17:30 – 09:00 Sat + Sun + BH there is one Biomedical Scientist in the department.
-During these lone working periods only emergency and urgent work is processed across Chemistry, Haematology and Blood Transfusion.
+However for significant periods 22:00 – 09:00 Mon - Fri and all day Weekends & BH there is only a skeleton staffing in the department.
+During these periods only emergency and urgent work is processed across Chemistry, Haematology and Blood Transfusion.
 Please be aware that non-urgent tests will not be analysed during this period.
-Blood Transfusion handles routine requests Monday - Friday 09:00 - 17:00.
-Outside of these hours it is emergency requests only.

 The Histopathology laboratory is open from 07:00 - 17:30 Monday-Friday and is able to accept specimens until 17:15 daily.